 AMA Guides to the Evaluation of Permanent Impairment® (AMA Guides®) is published by the American Medical Association.
-It is used in workers’ compensation systems, federal systems, automobile casualty, and personal injury cases to rate impairment, not disability.
-It is used internationally.
-The AMA also offers the best standards for evaluating causation and workability.
+It is used in workers' compensation systems, federal and international systems, automobile casualty, and personal injury cases to rate impairment, not disability.

 The use of the AMA Guides in workers’ compensation varies by jurisdiction (see Guide adoption lists by the state in the United States).
 The Editions are: